Elkfox/Cartfox/README.md

 🛒🦊 (Cartfox)
 ==
-A super simple implementation of the [Shopify](https://www.shopify.com) ajax cart API.
+A super simple wrapper for the [Shopify](https://www.shopify.com) ajax cart API.

 Light weight and easy to setup.